AndreaM2001-ita/BoatTracking/README.md

   test: [project_path]/data
 ```

 > Ensure the `config.yaml` file is correctly set up with absolute paths to your datasets.
+This file would be helpful for fine-tuning the model further.